intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of exchange that is predominant in TLS.

-## Cryptography

-Cryptography can be used to reduce the number of entities that can participate in a protocol.
-Using tools like TLS ensures that only authorized participants are able to influence whether a new protocol feature is used.

-Permitting fewer protocol participants reduces the number of implementations that can prevent a new mechanism from being deployed.
-As recommended in
-{{?PATH-SIGNALS=I-D.iab-path-signals}}, use of encryption and integrity protection can be used to limit participation.

-For example, the QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
-Encryption is used to carefully control what information is exposed to middleboxes.
-For those fields that are not encrypted, QUIC uses integrity protection to prevent modification.

 ## Effective Feedback